Personal preferences become the parameters of our lives – and most of them, they don’t make much of a difference one way or the other.

 But there’s another corner of the body it might be even more important to investigate…

-It narrows the blood vessels, which slows digestion, requiring more energy and more resources.
+By narrowing the blood vessels, digestion becomes a slower affair requiring more energy and more resources.

 Let’s dig into the science so we can really understand how cold water travels through the body.